Does Transifex have translators?

-You can change the translation check "Variable substitution specifiers (like "%s") are preserved in the translations." to act as a Warning.
+If you're an Administrator, you can change the translation check "Variable substitution specifiers (like "%s") are preserved in the translations." to act as a Warning.
 From the Settings tab on the Dashboard → Translation checks.
 By doing so, you will be able to save the translation.
 If you use a PO file keep in mind that you are not able to disable that check if the string in your source file is flagged as "#, python-format".

 If you want to use the "%" literally as a percentage, you can explicitly escape it.
 That said, you just need to precede it with another percentage symbol in the source file.

 Doing so the editor won't complain about the expression "% d", it will only complain if the expression "%%" is not present in the translation.
 Your framework probably supports "%" escaping.